sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/_index.md

 ## Setup of your ScienceMesh instance in GOCDB
 To set up your ScienceMesh instance in GOCDB you need to setup all elementary components as follows.

 First you need to define **Site** by click on the **Add Site** button in GOCDB interface.
 For each ScienceMesh instance (in GOCDB referred as **Site** object) you have to define two elementary **Service Types**.
 First is **REVAD** and second is **EFSS** Service Type.
 All objects described in this section are editable using edit icon in the right-top corner.
-Although you have to have appropriate permissions granted by **Operation Manager**.
+To edit the objects described in this section you have to request and obtain appropriate NGI role.
 Setup of user permissions can be found in the lef menu **User Status** -> **Manage Roles**.

 ### Site object
 The Site can be created by clicking on the **Add Site button** in the left menu.
 In the particular **Site** object detail, see below, you can find all elementary information you need to fill in.
 Especially in the right-up the pannel named **Project Data**.
 There you can define the value of **Infrastructure** attribute (Production | Test).
 This attribute is taken into account to distinguish the status of your infrastructure for other services, e.g. MeshDirectory service.
 Below in the **Site** object detail you have to add both services defined below (REVAD, EFSS) to the displayed **Site**, see below.
 While creating the **Service**s below you is necessary to choose **Hosting Site** value corresponding to your Site created in this step.
+Please double check the points listed below since they have very crucial importance for the overall functionality of corresponding services.

+* The "Domain" field is used to identify users, so it must be correct
+* Longitude and Latitude are **NOT** optional, so please make sure you filled this in
+* A Property called ORGANIZATION can be added to override that value for a site (otherwise, the NGI/ROC name is used, which might be improper) - we suggest you to name your NGI properly so you do not need to override the name by Property function

 {{< imgproc "sm-site.png" Fit "697x934" >}}
 {{< /imgproc >}}